apache/doris/docs/en/docs/data-table/hit-the-rollup.md

 ### Aggregate data

 Of course, the function of aggregated data is indispensable for general polymer views.
-Such materialized views are very helpful for aggregated queries or report queries.
+Such materialized indexs are very helpful for aggregated queries or report queries.
 To hit the polymer views, the following prerequisites are needed:

 1. There is a separate Rollup for all columns involved in a query or subquery.
 2. If there is Join in a query or sub-query, the type of Join needs to be Inner join.